-The , as described by Yan Cui in this blog post.
+The Serverless Framework, as described by Yan Cui in this blog post.

 Your own CloudFormation template with the use of `AWS::ServerlessRepo::Application` resource, as described in the documentation.

-Here is an example of an template using the AWS Serverless Application Repository application:
+Here is an example of an AWS CloudFormation template using the AWS Serverless Application Repository application:

 AWSTemplateFormatVersion: '2010-09-09'